nodepa/seedlingo/.github/CONTRIBUTING.md

 ## License

-The Seedling project's [content/](../content/) is released under a [Creative Commons Attribution-ShareAlike 4.0 International Public License]( ../content/LICENSE.md).

 The Seedling project,
-EXCEPT all material in the [content/](../content/) folder, is released under the [MIT License](../LICENSE.md).
+EXCEPT all material in the [content/](../content/) folder, is licensed to the public under the [MIT License](../LICENSE.md).

+The Seedling project's [content/](../content/) is licensed to the public under a [Creative Commons Attribution-ShareAlike 4.0 International Public License]( ../content/LICENSE.md).

-By contributing to the Seedling project, you agree to license your contribution under these terms, and affirm that you have the right to do so.
+By contributing to the Seedling project, you agree to license your contribution to the public under these terms, and affirm that you have the right to do so.